Set up labels

 2. On the General FastTab, in the Caption Language field, select a language code from the dropdown.

-3. On the Communication FastTab, in the Endpoint Label Software field, enter the URL of the BarTender software endpoint to which the label will be sent.
+4. In the Endpoint Label Software field, enter the URL of the endpoint selected in the Integration Type field to send labels.

+TheIntegration Type field cannot be left blank.
+If it is left blank, the system displays a notification on the Role Center indicating that it is not configured.
 For more information about the use of web services integration for the creation of the endpoint URL, see How to Set Up a Web Service Integration–BarTender Support Portal.

 Picture1